 With more than 23,000 people living in Centerville, there are quite a few who suffer with depression.
 But, it can be treated easily with help from a licensed therapist.
 Call one of our amazing therapists in Centerville today to make an appointment so you can get back to being a parent again.

-I am a mental wellness counselor licensed in Ohio, Colorado, and Montana, currently residing in Ohio, with 20 years of experience working as a counselor in community-based settings.
-I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, impulse-control disorders including substance use, and Autism Spectrum Disorder and ADHD.
-I also have worked with many people who have experienced physical trauma or emotional abuse.
+I am a Professional Clinical Counselor licensed in Ohio with 9 years of experience.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, ADHD and postpartum concerns.
+I also helped many people who have experienced physical trauma or emotional abuse.
 My therapy style is laid-back and comforting.
 I believe in treating anyone with respect, sensitivity, and compassion.
 My approach combines cognitive-behavioral, client-centered, and solution focused therapy.
 I also use mi...

-I am licensed in Ohio with 26 years of professional work experience in the social services realm.
-I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & parenting issues.
-I have worked with adults and children throughout my career and believe in establishing holistic well-being.
+I am licensed in Ohio with 9 years of professional work experience.
+I have experience in helping clients with coping with addictions, lgbt-related issues, trauma and abuse, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Centerville area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Centerville due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Centerville to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.